Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Here, the provided `url` value is the base part of the stream URL, but it's missing an important element — the signature string.
 In order to obtain the correct link, you need to recover the signature from the `s` value and append it back to the base URL as a query parameter identified by `sp`.
 The challenge, however, is that the signature is stored in an enciphered form, meaning that you need to decipher it before you can use it.

 Normally, when running in the browser, the deciphering process is performed by the player itself, using the instructions stored within it.
-The exact set of operations and their order changes with each version, so the only way to reproduce this programmatically is by downloading the player source code and extracting the cipher implementation from there.
+The exact set of operations and their order changes with each version, so the only way to reproduce this programmatically is by downloading the player source code and extracting the implementation from there.

 To do that, you need to first identify the latest version of the player, which can be done by querying the `https://www.youtube.com/iframe_api` endpoint.
 It's the same endpoint that YouTube uses for embedding videos on third-party websites, and it returns a script file that looks like this: